weslylaboy/weslylaboy/README.md

 **Computer Engineer | Machine Learning & AI Student | AI Enthusiast**

 I am a Computer Engineer transitioning into the world of Data Science, Machine Learning, and Artificial Intelligence.
-My background in engineering gives me a solid foundation in problem-solving and systems architecture, which I now apply to building intelligent, data-driven solutions.
+My background in engineering gives me a solid foundation in problem solving and systems architecture, which I now apply to building intelligent, data driven solutions.

 ---